Master Productivity: 15 Expert-Approved Daily Tips

 14. Build Personal Relationships

 Young people easily get demotivated – especially in large corporate organizations.
-Free coffee, office music, and motivation quotes will only get you so far.
+Free coffee, office music, and motivational quotes will only get you so far.

 My favorite productivity tip is personal bonding.

 Developing a personal relationship with my young team bolstered productivity.
-They felt motivated, responsible, and they strove to achieve things.
+They felt motivated and responsible, and they strove to achieve things.

 Of course, in a large organization with many employees, it might be difficult or impossible to form a personal relationship.
 We recently started using employee engagement software (Clarity Wave) to measure and improve employee engagement, and we noticed a huge improvement in team mood and productivity.